 usually more chalk on Chris than the street.

-Chris' twelve year old daughter Kimberly is also quickly mastering the street
+Chris' 14 year old daughter Kimberly is also quickly mastering the street

 chalk art as well.
 You can see some of her work on Kimberly's page.